 CH Precision A1.5 compared to the Soulution 711 – Mini Review

 In the CH Precision A1 + C1 review, I made a brief comparison with the Soulution 711 and I also listened to the 711 using the Apogee Duettas in the Analog Domain M75/P75 review.
 When I reviewed the new CH Precision A1.5 I was amazed to find that it took all of the A1’s qualities and added to this significantly.
-In that review, I also briefly referenced the 711, speculating that the new A1.5 had attained “more of what made the 711 so endearing to me while becoming even better at the things that it already did so well.”
+In that review, I also briefly referenced the Soulution 711, speculating that the new A1.5 had attained “more of what made the 711 so endearing to me while becoming even better at the things that the A1 already did so well.”
 Well, now it is time to put that speculation to the test.

 Above: the 711 during an earlier as part of the Analog Domain M75D/M75P review

 Above: the A1’s flanking the 711 as part of the CH Precision A1 + C1 review

 Audio buddy Niels was not really looking forward to hauling his very heavy 711 over to me again so we decided to do it the other way around this time and carry out the comparison in his system.